bheisler/criterion.rs/book/src/user_guide/command_line_output.md

 # Command-Line Output

-The output for this page was produced by running `cargo bench -- --verbose`.
-`cargo bench` omits some of this information.
+The output for this page was produced by running `cargo bench -- --verbose`. `cargo bench` omits some of this information.
+Note: If `cargo bench` fails with an error message about an unknown argument, see [the FAQ](../faq.html#cargo-bench-gives-unrecognized-option-errors-for-valid-command-line-options).

 Every Criterion.rs benchmark calculates statistics from the measured iterations and produces a report like this: